DJCubed12/pi-cam/README.md

   * Watch recorded mp4 files here.
   * This endpoint takes one URL parameter, `file` which must be an `mp4` filename available in the `recordings/` directory on the Pi itself.

+### Configuration

+The streaming server has certain variables that can be reconfigured in the `pi-cam.ini` config file.
+These variables include things like which port to listen on, video resolution, and what duration recording files are split into.

+### Source Files

+The noteworthy source files are:

+* `streaming_server.py`
+  * The "main" file.
+Sets up the `HTTPServer` and listens for requests.
+* `request_handler.py`
+  * Where HTTP endpoints are defined and implemented.
+* `src/`
+  * _Template_ HTML files.
+These are files that `request_handler.py` string-interpolates upon request to serve HTML pages.
+* `recorder.py`
+  * Houses the `BackgroundRecorder`: a Thread that can be used to concurrently record the camera's feed while running the server.

 ## Note for Honors Project

 Admittedly the end project doesn't involve much networking beside's the use to HTTP using Python's built in `HTTPServer`.
 However, there was more networking involved in the earlier stages of the project.